kentik/docker-monitor/grafana-influxdb.README.md

 Usage
 -----

-    grafana-influxdb.sh <db name> <file mask to dashboard JSON files (optional)>
+    grafana-influxdb.sh <file mask to dashboard JSON files (optional)>

 Example:

-    grafana-influxdb.sh myproject ./dashboards/*.json
+    grafana-influxdb.sh ./dashboards/*.json

-The first argument is used for the InfluxDB database, the InfluxDB user and password, and the Grafana data source.
-The second is fed to a `find` command, where each result's contents are submitted to Grafana via its HTTP API.
+The argument is fed to a `find` command, where each result's contents are submitted to Grafana via its HTTP API.

 Dashboard JSON